sarthakkapila/sarthakkapila/README.md

 - Depends on the project, can adapt quickly but I mostly use Typescript, Next, Postgresql, Prisma, Shadcn, Tailwind.

 ## 🌱 Current Learning Goals
-- Expertise in DevOps practices and tools
+- Learn about DevOps practices and tools
 - Learn Rust & Solidity
 - Solve more DSA